 Sorry but, you are wrong.
 As I’ve stated a few times already here, regardless of the Convention’s words, Turkey is not allowing any military vessel into or out of the Black Sea regardless of the location of their home port.
 That is other than their own.

-No youโre wrong, as you are about everything else you post.
-Turkey does not have that power under the convention even during wartime.
-Now Turkey has requested belligerents to not transit the straits since March, but โrequestโ and โorderedโ are two different things.
 There was speculation that Russia wanted to transit the Varyag and Admiral Tributs (both from the Pacific Fleet) after they arrived in the Med.
 A reasonable assumption given the mauling the Black Sea a fleet has taken, but according to Turkey the Russians made no request for this.
-Presumably they realised that there was a good chance… Read more ยป
+Presumably they realised that there was a good chance both ships would have ended up at the bottom of the Black Sea.

-Simple fact is the Russians wouldnโt dare offend the Turks they need them to at least nominally sit on the fence, Erdogan is loving the power this affords him, he can play both Russia and NATO off against each other to the advantage of Turkey and his efforts to gain support in the coming election which he so badly needs.
-And you only need to ask the RN about events prior to Gallipoli how what they thought would be a relatively easy forced passage of the straits turned into a near disaster which sadly led to the plan B of… Read more ยป
+Simple fact is the Russians wouldn’t dare offend the Turks they need them to at least nominally sit on the fence, Erdogan is loving the power this affords him, he can play both Russia and NATO off against each other to the advantage of Turkey and his efforts to gain support in the coming election which he so badly needs.

 Who would sink them?